Oklahoma Law Enforcement Memorial

 OLEM – 10S-3-15 NLEOM –

-Daniel Boyd Martin -State Trooper
+Daniel Boyd Martin - Trooper

-Oklahoma Highway Patrol
+Oklahoma Highway Patrol April 22, 2018

 Trooper Daniel Martin, 46, was assigned to Troop D, Okfuskee County the afternoon of March 1, 2018, when his shift began at 2 p.m.
 During his shift Trooper Martin made eleven enforcement contacts and made two felony warrant arrests about 7 p.m.
 Trooper Martin ended his shift at 11 p.m. arriving at his residence.